sunnybhawsar/System-Design-LLD/Machine Coding/4. Generic Cache/Problem.md

 * **Get**: This will allow user to get the previously saved value using key.
 * **Eviction**: Cache should also support removal of some key in case cache is full, and we try to add new key value.

+    > LRU: Least Recently Used

+    > LFU: Least Frequenctly Used

 ### Expectations
 * Code should be functionally correct.
 * Code should be modular and readable.
 Clean and professional level code.